Dell Laptop Charging Port & DC Jack Repair UK 2026: Costs & Board-Level Options

 What is the difference between a DC jack repair and a board-level charging repair?

-A DC jack repair swaps or resolders the socket as a connector-level job (9-month tier).
-Board-level charging repair addresses a torn pad or a failed power component on the motherboard itself, using microsoldering (120-day tier) — the work that avoids a whole-board replacement.
+The connector-level job replaces or resolders the socket itself and sits on the 9-month tier.
+Board-level work goes after a torn pad or a failed power component on the motherboard, using microsoldering on the 120-day tier — the route that spares you a whole-board replacement.

 Can celltech repair a Dell laptop DC jack without replacing the motherboard?